KeithHenry/chromeExtensionAsync/README.md

 }
 ```

-Chrome supports this new ES2017 syntax, so in extensions we can take full advantage of it.
+Chrome supports ES2017 syntax, so in extensions we can take full advantage of it.

 ## Installation
 Use bower
 ```
 bower install chrome-extension-async
 ```